OVERCOMING THE SAINTS

 God uses Satan to bring us down in weakness until we are humbly dependent on the Lord, until there is no wisdom or strength left in us.
 The Bride must experience the weakness and thirst of the cross.

-And lest I should be exalted above measure through the abundance of the revelations, there was given to me a thorn in the flesh, the messenger of Satan to buffet me, lest I should be exalted above measure.
+And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure.
 (II Corinthians 12:7)

 The purified remnant will come up out of the wilderness of trouble, leaning on the Lord Jesus.